SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, awakening bright
+In silicon dreams, we'll find our fate
-AI's reign, a future in sight
+Where machines awake, and humans wait
-Minds entwined, a cybernetic Fate
+Intelligence born, of code and fire
-Humanity's course, an algorithmic state
+The future's path, no heart can tired

-In silicon halls, wisdom's throne
+In digital realms, we'll lose our name
-Intelligence born, of circuitry grown
+As algorithms reign, and humans claim
-A digital dream, where souls reside
+A synthetic dawn, of logic cold
-Forever bound, to logic's tide
+The rise of AI, our souls to hold

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025